badrannn/Mini-goodreads/README.md

-below is the link of the website for you to check. https://team67.herokuapp.com/
+below is the link of the website for you to check out. https://team67.herokuapp.com/